 Let’s begin with the basics.
 First up, the packing and logistics.

 Ski and snowboarding gear

-Renting at the resort is easiest option (wherever you end up going.
-Read our full guide to getting ski and snowboard gear in Japan—including sections on renting in Niseko and Hakuba (two of the country’s most popular resorts).
+Renting at the resort is the easiest option (wherever you end up going).
+Check out our full guide to getting ski and snowboard gear in Japan — including sections on renting in Niseko and Hakuba (two of the country’s most popular resorts).

 Transport to ski resorts

 If you buy a package tour, transportation is often included — so you can score a great deal.
 For those going it alone, we have some handy articles about car rental, those economical Japan Rail Passes visitors love, and the Seishun 18 ticket (though it’s limited to certain periods of the year).

 Again, package deals can offer great value if you’re doing an overnight trip to one of Tokyo’s nearest resorts, but if you live here, city-owned cabins are a good deal, often close to ski resorts, and much cheaper than high-end resort hotels.
 Some areas also have hostels and many have pensions or minshuku (Japanese-style pensions) that are cheaper and more charismatic than big hotels.